-- The institution and department
+- Your institution and department

-- Introduce the topic
+- Introduce your topic

-- Give background and context
+- Give necessary background and context

-- Outline your problem statement and research question(s)
+- Outline your problem statement and research questions

-- What is missing from current knowledge?
+- What is missing from this current knowledge

-- What new insights will your research contribute?
+- What new insights your research will contribute

-- Why is this research worth doing?
+- Why you believe this research is worth doing